6 apps that take a picture to see how much something is worth

 Now that you know which apps take a picture to see how much something is worth, it's time to turn those identified items into actual sales.

-If you're looking for a crosslisting platform that works with your photo identification workflow, look no further than Nifty.
+If you're looking for an automation and crosslisting tool that works with your photo identification workflow, try Nifty.
 You can list and manage your items from eBay, Etsy, Poshmark, and other platforms all in one place.

 Here's why over 10,000 sellers use Nifty: